 Nairobi Railway Museum Photo Shoot Charges.

-Apart from the Entrance fee, this is another way they make a revenue out of the museum.
+Apart from the Entrance fee, this is another way they make revenue out of the museum.

 The place is simply photogenic and instagramable but it comes at a fee.
-It depends on numbers, from individual to a group (Birthdays shoot, Wedding shoot etc.)
+It depends on numbers, from individual to group (Birthdays shoot, Wedding shoot, etc.)

-The lady at the reception told me, they are yet to receive official Photoshoot charges (2021) and that they will communicate in their official platforms once they do.
+The lady at the reception told me, they are yet to receive official Photoshoot charges (2021) and that they will communicate on their official platforms once they do.